2016 Film Independent Spirit Awards official rules & regulations (PDF)

-The task of setting a budget ceiling — of deciding which films to include in our nominations and which films to exclude — was given each year to the Spirit Awards Nominating Committees.
+The task of setting a budget ceiling — of deciding which films should be considered for nomination and which should not — was given each year to the Spirit Awards Nominating Committees.
 Some years, as in 1995, the committees nominated films with budgets as high as $22 million (Bullets Over Broadway).

 Typically, the ceiling has hovered between $16-$18 million.
 The Board of Directors was reluctant to set a hard-and-fast limit in the past, but at the request of the Spirit Awards Nominating Committees to give the committees more specific direction, the Board fixed the budget ceiling at $20 million in 2006.

 No. All submitted films must be at least 70 minutes long.

 Of course!
 (As long as they meet all other eligibility requirements.)

 The Spirit Awards nomination categories are as follows:

 John Cassavetes Award

 Best Supporting Female

 Best Supporting Male

 Best International Film